Private Schools in Washington DC

 91 private schools across all 8 wards of the District of Columbia.

 Washington DC's private school landscape includes elite independent K–12 schools, established Catholic and parochial institutions, Episcopal day schools, and Jewish day schools.
-Unlike DCPS public schools and public charter schools, private schools do not participate in the My School DC lottery — each school sets its own application timeline, admissions criteria, and tuition.
+Unlike DCPS public schools and public charter schools, private schools do not participate in the DC school lottery lottery — each school sets its own application timeline, admissions criteria, and tuition.

 51